Deep Partial Updating: Towards Communication Efficient Updating for On-device Inference: Implementation Details

-The ILSVRC12 (ImageNet) dataset~\citep{bib:ILSVRC15} consists of high-resolution color images in 1000 object classes.
-It contains a training dataset with $1.2$ million data samples, and a validation dataset with 50000 data samples.
-Following the commonly used pre-processing~\citep{bib:torchResNet}, each sample (single image) is randomly resized and cropped into a $224\times224$ color image.
+The ImageNet dataset \cite{bib:ILSVRC15} consists of high-resolution color images in 1000 object classes.
+It contains a training dataset with $1.28$ million data samples, and a validation dataset with 50000 data samples.
+Following the commonly used pre-processing \cite{bib:torchResNet}, each sample (single image) is randomly resized and cropped into a $224\times224$ color image.
 We use the original training dataset for training; and randomly select 15000 samples in the original validation dataset for validation, and the rest 35000 samples for testing.
-We use a mini-batch with size of 512 training on 4 TITAN Xp GPUs.
-According to the suggestions in \citep{bib:ICLR20:Renda}, we use Nesterov SGD as the optimizer.
-We also use the parameters provided by \citep{bib:ICLR20:Renda} to configure Nesterov SGD optimizer.
-The number of training epochs is chosen as 45, \ie in the $r^\mathrm{th}$ round, $Q=|\mathcal{D}^r|/512\times45$.
-Thus, the number of training epochs for full updating is 90 as in \citep{bib:ICLR20:Renda}.
-The learning rate schedule in \citep{bib:ICLR20:Renda} is shrunk proportionally to fit in 45 epochs.
-The ResNet34 used in our experiments is proposed in~\citep{bib:CVPR16:He}.
-All weights in ResNet34 need around $87.12$MB.
+We use a mini-batch with size of 1024 training on 4 GeForce RTX 3090 GPUs.
+We use Nesterov SGD with weight decay 0.0001 as the optimizer, and use all default parameters provided by Pytorch.
+The number of training epochs is chosen as 150 at each round.
+The initial learning rate is $0.5$, and it decays with the cosine annealing schedule.
+The MobileNetV1 used in our experiments is proposed in \cite{bib:arXiv17:Howard}.
+All weights in MobileNetV1 need around $16.93$MB.
 Each data sample needs $150.528$KB.
-The network architecture is the same as ``resnet34'' in~\citep{bib:torchResNet}.
+The size of MobileNetV1 equals around 340 data samples.